ahrasis/PTA/readme.md

-# This mod isn't ready for production usage
+# This mod isn't ready for production

-### Please do not download and install this mod on a production forum.
-Its incomplete and I currently do not have the time to properly update it.
+### Please do not install this addon on a live ElkArte forum.
+It is not tested or warranted.
+You ay use it at your own risks only.